mt-digital/socmod/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 `socmod` streamlines the development of computational models of social change, focused on agent-based modeling.
-It is a work-in-progress.
+Social change is comprised of behavior and opinion change.
+Each is represented here.
+Note the code is at v0.2.6, meaning it’s a work-in-progress that’s subject to change.
 For questions or comments please [open an issue](https://github.com/SocSci-for-Sustainability/socmod/issues).
+Thanks!

 ## Quickstart examples